 Already one of the poorer countries in Latin America during the 20th century, during the late 1990s Ecuador began to experience severe capital flight that resulted in an acute political-economic crisis.
 Aggravated by several factors such as a military confrontation with Peru, hydroelectric energy production declines due to lower water levels, and agricultural productivity issues caused by the weather phenomenon known as El Niño, Ecuador became unstable enough to pass through four presidencies in only eight years.

-In 1998 Ecuador’s economy began to fall apart, which hundreds of businesses going under.
-Then in early 1999 several of the country’s major banks were failing and forcibly taken over by the AGD (Agencia de Garantía de Depósitos).
-In September 1999 the Ecuadorian government itself began defaulting on its external debts, as it had spent significant resources supporting the central bank and the AGD’s deposit guarantees.
+In 1998 Ecuador’s economy began to fall apart and forced hundreds of businesses to suddenly go under.
+In early 1999 several of the country’s major banks began to fail and were forcibly taken over by the AGD (Agencia de Garantía de Depósitos).
+In September 1999 the Ecuadorian government itself began defaulting on its external debts, as it had to expend significant resources supporting the central bank and the AGD’s deposit guarantees.

-The government was barely able to to protect the smaller domestic carrier Aeroservicios Ecuatorianos from going under, but SAETA plunged into such an existential financial crisis that the government was forced to shut down SAETA on 13 March 2000.
-The government summarily laid off all of its employees and sold off the company’s entire fleet to help pay off government debts.
+The government was barely able to to protect the smaller domestic carrier Aeroservicios Ecuatorianos from going under, but SAETA plunged into such an existential financial crisis that the government was forced to shut the company down on 13 March 2000.
+The government summarily laid off all of its employees and sold off the company’s entire fleet to help repay government debts.

 2002: Reorganization and Restart

-SAETA resumed scheduled flight operations on 3 May 2002 and began flying to the following destinations from UIO and GYE:
+After a two year hiatus, SAETA resumed operations on 3 May 2002, flying to the following destinations from Quito-UIO [ Route Map ] and Guayaquil-GYE [ Route Map ]:

 Bogota-BOG, Colombia